 The ward is easily reached from the business centre of Jinka Municipality.
 It has a mix of farming and settlement as the prominent land uses.
 Residential areas constitute both planned and unplanned areas with associated facilities such as health centers, schools etc.

-Land ownership, Rights and Tenure: At the project area and area of influence, land ownership, rights and tenure are governed under the national land laws.
-Land in Tanzania is owned by the state and can be allocated by the state to users under specified tenure regimes.
-At the project area the Ward as an urban area, land is administered and managed by the Jinka Municipality (Lands Office).
-Much of the unplanned areas land is held under customary right by individual households.

 Social service infrastructure

 Jinka town obtain an electricity supply from the hydropower source.
 The town also gets a pipe water supply and benefit from a modern telephone and banking facilities.